GEIBEL Marketing Logo

 Perhaps the most important aspect of production is the pre-planning that takes place.
 The location, who will be on camera (commonly known as 'talent', regardless of on-camera experience), what they will say and how they will say it, and even the weather, if outdoors (in addition to inclement weather, both a very sunny day and a cloudy day create lighting problems).
 A lot these factors have to be evaluated and planned for in advance (including contingency plans) so that the amount of 'winging it' is at a minimum.
 This is the difference between a skilled video producer and an amateur - the amateur doesn't plan, shoots anyway, and isn't concerned about the final product.

 The editing of the video is where all the pieces are put together - if it was shot according to plan and the editor was involved from the beginning (perhaps the same person who was the camera operator) - the editing process is pretty quick.
 If the editor is not up to speed on the project - then you can get some interesting results.
-Like the video looking good, but the messaging is out of context.
+Like the video looking good, but the core messaging (script) is out of context.

 This has been a once-over for how to develop business video for the web.
 As you may have gathered by now, it is a lot more involved than just picking up a camera.
 But then again - the results will show it.

-© 2007, Jeffrey Geibel, All Rights Reserved
+© 2007-2019 Jeffrey Geibel, All Rights Reserved

 Related articles: